Fastdrecad/Fastdrecad/README.md

 **`Digital Craftsman (Developer / Designer / 3D Artist / Musician)`**

-As a full-stack developer and industrial designer, I am dedicated to shaping the digital realm progressively.
+As a full-stack developer and industrial designer, I am dedicated to progressively shaping the digital realm.
 Each coding project undergoes a comprehensive journey, starting with meticulous planning and design, and culminating in the resolution of real-world challenges through code.
-Similarly, my design endeavors follow a parallel path, traversing from ideation and planning to the ultimate realization of products infused with artistic finesse.
+Similarly, my design endeavors follow a parallel path, from ideation and planning to the ultimate realization of products infused with artistic finesse.

-I'm a full-stack developer and industrial designer building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All of my design projects are built the same way, from ideation and planning, all the way to finalizing the products with artistic touches.
+I am building my version of the digital world one step at a time.
+All coding projects are developed from the ground up, from planning and design to solving real-life problems with code.
+My design projects follow the same process, from ideation and planning to finalizing the products with artistic touches.

 ## Get In Touch